Muini/easy-ecs/readme.md

     // entities is filtered entities
     entities.forEach(entity => {
       entity.x += 0.1 * Time.delta; //Time is an Addon, see below
+      // You can access world with this.world
+      // You can query entities with
+      // - this.world.getEntitiesWithComponents([...ComponentsClass])
+      // - this.world.getEntitiesOfType(Class)
+      // - this.world.getEntityById(id)
     })
   };
 }